dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-3.rst

 Output
 ------

-The output is an annotated SV ``vcf`` file.
-No variants are removed, but secondary annotations are added to qualifying variants as described above.
+The output is an annotated SV ``vcf`` file where secondary annotations are added to qualifying variants as described above.
+Some variants may be lost as described.

 Length Filtering